pasciaks/sabio/scrum.md

 ### ---- ACCOMPLISHED -----

+        [ ] Since we last talked with you...

+        [x] Got login/register/current implemented api/service

         READING

                 https://stackoverflow.com/questions/21645323/what-is-the-claims-in-asp-net-identity

                 https://www.geeksforgeeks.org/difference-between-authentication-and-authorization/

+        [x] Revisited login/register for interval event success/fail messages

-        MAPs work on REACT Front End Integration
+        [x] Started (good start) MAPs work on REACT Front End Integration

-                [ ] Create separate Maps.jsx and Map.jsx, created addressService
+                .then([x] Create separate Maps.jsx and Map.jsx, created addressService

-                [] Wired up Maps.jsx to call Addresses PROC to get addresses (random 50)
+                .then([x] Wired up Maps.jsx to call Addresses PROC to get addresses (random 50)

-                [] STUBBED IN WIRING FOR Select an address and Edit an address
+                .then([x] STUBBED IN WIRING FOR Select an address and Edit an address

-                        [ ] Select will pass selected in to Map view component [ ] Edit will pass selected in to Edit form for an address

 ### ---- WILL ACCOMPLISH -----

+                [ ] Fully implement address map one address on selection..
+                [ ] Fully implement address map many on mount and button show all

+                [ ] TODO Edit will pass selected in to Formik Edit form for an address [ ] Implement Edit on address

                 [ ] Revisit login/register for interval event success/fail messages

                 [ ] Consider my implementation with tenantID's

-                [ ] Show all addresses map markers
-                [ ] Fully implement address map one
-                [ ] Fully implement address map many
-                [ ] Implement Edit on address

 ### --- BLOCKERS ---